NVIDIA/spark-rapids/docs/additional-functionality/rapids-shuffle.md

 Within the Docker container we need to install UCX and its requirements.
 These are Dockerfile examples for Ubuntu 18.04:

-The following are examples of a Docker containers with UCX 1.10.1 and cuda-11.0 support.
+The following are examples of Docker containers with UCX 1.10.1 and cuda-11.0 support.
 We break down the examples by OS, and further on whether RDMA-capable hardware is available:

 ##### Ubuntu